IIHermandII/P5-EIT-AAU-512/README.md

 # P5 - RF based drone detection
 ## P5 EIT-512 AAU
-Elektronik og IT, group 512, 12-2023 P5 - Projec a fall project.
+Elektronik og IT, group 512, 12-2023 P5 - Fall project

-This project will be using python, and Arduino files.
+This project will be using python and Arduino files.
-This is the groops first experiance with git
+This is the groups first experience with git

 @auther HOIMARK
-The arduino code is running in the vscode ekstention PlatformIO i recoment you are using the same.
+The arduino code is running in the vscode ekstention PlatformIO.
+I recommend you are using the same.